 Bran is constantly accompanied by his direwolf, whom he names Summer, with whom he shares a strong warg connection.
 He is later revealed to also possess the greensight, meaning he often has dreams that seem to be prophetic.

-Born at Winterfell in 291AC at the height of summer, Bran is the second son and fourth child of Catelyn and Eddard Stark, head of House Stark; and younger brother to Robb Stark, King in the North.
+Born at Winterfell in 290AC at the height of summer, Bran is the second son and fourth child of Catelyn Tully and Eddard Stark, head of House Stark; and younger brother to Robb Stark, King in the North.
 He is the current Lord of Winterfell.
-He is named after his late uncle, Eddard's elder brother Brandon, whose death was one major event in the series that led to Robert's Rebellion.
+He is named after his late uncle, Eddard's elder brother Brandon, whose death was one of the major events that led to Robert's Rebellion in 282AC.

 Bran has three older siblings (Robb, Sansa, and Arya) and one younger (Rickon).
 He also has a bastard half-brother, Jon Snow.
 As a child, Bran was educated by Maester Luwin and trained with weapons.
 Since he was a babe, Bran would often climb the walls of Winterfell, scaring Lady Catelyn to death.
 Once, she pleaded for him to stop, and extracted a promise for him to do so, a promise which he kept for barely a fortnight.
 When Bran, wracked with guilt, confessed this to Lord Eddard, he ordered his son to the godswood, where Bran was eventually found asleep in the tallest sentinel tree.
 Ned then accepted his climbing, but told him to try to not let his lady mother see him.

 Bran dreams of becoming a knight and has asked to hear their stories over and over until their names have become "like music to him".
 He is enthralled especially by the ideals of the Kingsguard, but is disappointed to be informed by his father that the new Kingsguard's standards have been lowered.